 Which Hair Transplant Is Best for Me?

-The two surgery techniques used in hair restoration are FUT and FUE.
-While FUT is still being performed it is considered less safe and is followed by a longer recovery period.
-Although the procedure may be longer with FUE, the safety and a natural-looking result is a priority for our patients, and this is the procedure we specialise in.
+When choosing how to approach your hair restoration, FUT and FUE are the most common and effective methods of extraction.
+While FUT is still widely performed as a technique, these days it is considered less safe than alternatives and is followed by a longer recovery period.
+While the FUE procedure itself may be lengthy, we prioritise the safety and outcome of our patients, which is why this is the technique in which we specialise at Elithair.

 FAQ